US grapples with pandemic as its origins are traced in China

 In France, the government was considering requiring the use of masks in all indoor public spaces amid a small rise in virus infections and a big drop in public vigilance.
 Greece was seeking a ban on church and village fairs and tighter tourism-related checks following a recent increase in confirmed coronavirus cases.

-Gorondi reported from Budapest, Hungary.
+Pablo Gorondi reported from Budapest, Hungary.
 Associated Press writers around the world contributed to this report.

 Follow all of AP’s pandemic coverage at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak